Table of Contents

 // Application 1

-using IApplication app1 = Application.Create ();
+using (IApplication app1 = Application.Create ())

-app1.Init ("windows");
+app1.Init (DriverRegistry.Names.ANSI);

 Window top1 = new () { Title = "App 1" };

-// ... configure top1
+// ... configure and run top1

 // Application 2 (different driver!)

-using IApplication app2 = Application.Create ();
+using (IApplication app2 = Application.Create ())

-app2.Init ("unix");
+app2.Init (DriverRegistry.Names.ANSI);

 Window top2 = new () { Title = "App 2" };

-// ... configure top2
+// ... configure and run top2

 // Views in top1 use app1